bbw1081/DaisySeed-MultiFXPedal/README.md

 # DaisySeed-MultiFXPedal
 WORK IN PROGRESS - I am building a multiFX guitar pedal using the daisy seed platform, still very early development

+to get all the dependencies run `git submodule update --init --recursive`

 ## PRESET FORMAT